Skip to content

 First time (e.g. after reboot) preloading may take a lot of time, especially if shader cache folder that big as mine, but next executions will happen immediately.

-First preload command is very slow, but next execution is blazingly fast
+As you can see, first preload command is very slow, but next one is blazingly fast.

 That is how bufferization works, you just need to load file to memory by reading it somehow, and then kernel will not read it from disk again, relying on RAM instead.